linnnus/blog/src/index.md

 the Nix user experience is horrible
 ("infinite recursion encountered" is the modern day [`?` error][ed]) but there's no way in hell I'm ever going back to impure software.
-This must be what it feels like to be one of those enlightened Rust types <? smiley_nose ?>
+This must be what it feels like to be one of those enlightened Rust types <? winky ?>

 [ed]: https://en.wikipedia.org/wiki/Ed_(software)#Cultural_references